Networking, Firewall, Mostly Closed + Remote Administration Group Details

 The difference between the Mostly Closed group and this group is that this group allows users and administrators to remotely administer the computer from off campus.
-In this group, ten additional ports are allowed for remote administration and other newer services that were not originally part of Mostly Closed have been added to Mostly Closed + Remote Administration (such as Secure SMTP).
+In this group, additional ports are allowed for remote administration and other newer services that were not originally part of Mostly Closed have been added to Mostly Closed + Remote Administration (such as Secure SMTP).

-Like the Mostly Closed group, HTTP, HTTPS, IMAP, secure IMAP, POP3, secure POP, SSH, FTP, SFTP, SMTP, and H.323 are allowed.
+Like the Mostly Closed group, HTTP, HTTPS, IMAP, secure IMAP, POP3, secure POP, FTP, SFTP, SMTP, and H.323 are allowed.
 (A specific port list is available.)

 Assuming that a machine uses the standard ports for its services, placement in this group means that users from outside the firewall will be allowed to initiate connections with encrypted and unencrypted web servers, mail servers, FTP sessions, and voice-over-IP connections on machines in this group.
 However, no other services will be accessible to outside users if a machine is in this group.